 ‘We?’ said Abigail

 ‘Yes,’ sighed Patrick, ‘you”ll see, they took him with them which is always hard as he has to hold his breath.
-They can’t see him move.
+They mustn’t see him move.
 But he’ll be back later.
 I’ll leave you to it, just make yourself at home, I’ve got things to do.’
 Climbing carefully down from the table he padded out of the room.

 Finishing the biscuits and drinking her chocolate Abigail looked around.
 The bed she was sitting on was soft and piled with yellow cushions.
 The room was painted yellow too, with big wide windows that looked out towards other houses.
 There was a shelf full of books and a wooden set of drawers.
 It smelt both clean but also of a little bit of hot chocolate and biscuits and she sniffed hopefully.
 No, they were all gone, she’d eaten them all or probably the polar had had some when she wasn’t looking.
-She couldn’t possibly have eaten them all.
+It couldn’t possibly have been her.
 Climbing down from the bed she stretched up on her paws.
 Reminding herself that she was a brave bear, she thought about exploring the house.
 But firstly she should unpack, she wasn’t sure the bag really was dry.
 Looking around she decided to hide her things under the bed, she didn’t want that polar going through them, he obviously had no idea what was useful and what was not.
 Brushing out her fur with her paws until it was soft and shiny, she climbed up and looked out of the window.
 There was nothing really to see, just an empty road, some cars and a few green bushes.
 Wrinkling her nose thoughtfully she stared down the street.
 Was that what the outside was like?
 The shop had been much more interesting than this, but at least she’d found another live bear, even if it was a bit bossy.
 Wandering out of the room Abigail made her way down the stairs.
 Trying not to catch her claws in the fluffy carpet she peered around the corner.
 The polar was sitting on the kitchen table with the thing he called a laptop open in front of him, his claws making a clicking sound as he tapped on it.

 ‘I’m here,’ said Abigail loudly and rather obviously.
 ‘What are you doing?’